‘Good Time’: Robert Pattinson will be a perfect Batman for the movies

-Recently some fearful mutterings have been circulating among the good folks over at Film Twitter that “the guy from those Twilight movies might be the next Batman”.
+Ever since Robert Pattinson was confirmed to be the new Batman, some shallow-minded people have criticized the choice.
 Apparently for some, Robert Pattinson’s career begins and ends with his embarrassing appearances in teen vampire flicks that he himself has denounced.

-We’re here to tell you not only why you’re dumb as rocks if you’re still holding on to that opinion: one post-Twilight role in particular proves Pattinson has everything it takes to inherit the mantle of the Bat.
+We’re here to tell why you’re dumb as rocks if you’re still holding on to that opinion.
+We know Robert Pattinson has everything it takes to inherit the mantle of the Bat because of one post-Twilight role in particular.

-We would have told you the same thing was true of Robert Pattinson until a few years ago, but his indie collaborations with idiosyncratic directors like David Cronenberg and David Michôd proved his capabilities stretched much further than brooding & sparkling.
+Robert Pattinson’s indie collaborations with idiosyncratic directors like David Cronenberg and David Michôd have proved his capabilities stretched much further than brooding & sparkling.

 When Pattinson appeared in the Safdie Brothers’ sophomore effort, Good Time, not only were we turned on to potentially the next generation’s answer to Martin Scorsese and the Coen Brothers, our minds couldn’t quite handle the ease with which Pattinson managed to melt into such a demanding role.
 He completely disappeared before our eyes, convincing us utterly that Connie Nikas was a flesh & blood person you could find prowling the streets of New York.